Praveen18111992/lobotomy/README.md

 - Building the **apktool** requires Java and has been validated against **1.8**
 - Lobotomy assumes that you have already downloaded the Android SDK and added the following tools to your path:
   - **adb**
+- In order to run setup.sh on OS X you will need to have wget installed i.e. ```brew install wget```

 ### Run Setup: